 that a people not yet created may praise the Lord”

 So, I have decided to make a start.
 I have purchased a document box and have started to write down the deeds of God's faithfulness in my life.
-At some point, I will collate the pages into a book and publish it as a gift for my children.
+At some point, I will collate the pages into a book and give it as a gift for my children.